shalininegi/quindar-platform/readme.md

 # Features
 This Quindar-platform project provides the platform services to support Quindar widgetes to consume, e.g.
-* Telemetry data generator - this plugin will generate random data for mission operations application and Quindar widgets (there is separate Ephemeris data generator using GMAT (http://gmatcentral.org/) which will provide real orbit trajectory data points).
+* Telemetry data generator - generates random data for mission operations application and Quindar widgets (there is separate Ephemeris data generator using GMAT (http://gmatcentral.org/) which will provide real orbit trajectory data points).
+Refer to quindar-gmat (https://github.com/audacyDevOps/quindar-gmat) for details.
-* Data services REST API - read/write events and telemetry data to MongoDB
+* Data services REST APIs - read/write events and telemetry data to MongoDB
 * WebSockets server - data streaming of telemetry data
 * RabbitMQ gateway - guaranteed messaging for data generator
 * REST API documentation generator and API console for testing